Hawk Walks & Owl Encounters are a vital part of our fund-raising activities and help sustain our Rescue & Rehabilition work

 The Roman Baths Temple, built in the 1st century AD, was dedicated to the Roman goddess Minerva, whose animal symbol was the owl of wisdom.
 Minerva was the Roman goddess of wisdom, healing and the arts and was linked to the Ancient Greek goddess Athena, whose sacred animal was also an owl.
 The Minerva/Athena owl is thought to have been a Little Owl, one of the smallest and most charismatic of the species, still known by its Latin name, Athene Noctua.
 The Little Owl can be found in 84 countries, across Europe, Asia, North Africa, and the Middle East.
 The Little Owl was actually introduced to England from Europe in the 1880s to take care of small pests.
 There are thought to be 5,700 breeding pairs in the wild, some of which can be found around Bath and the surrounding areas.

-The Minerva's Owls of Bath public art sculpture trail will be in place between June and September 2018.
-For updates on the decoration of our Minerva's Owl sculpture check out our Facebook page.
+The Minerva's Owls of Bath public art sculpture trail will be in place between 25th June and 10th of September.
+For updates on our involvement in Minerva's Owls of Bath events and for more about our own Little Owl 'Minerva' check out our Facebook page.
 For more information about the Minerva's Owls of Bath project visit minervasowls.org

 * We'd like to thank the Raby family for generously sponsoring our Minerva's Owl sculpture.